nodlAndHodl/nodlAndhodl/all_collections/_posts/2025-04-07-rust-rabbitmq.md

     args.insert("x-dead-letter-exchange".into(), DLX_EXCHANGE.into());
 ```

-This way we can handle failures independantly and are not stuck in a retry with prior use of `basic_nack(requeue=true)`.
+This way we can handle failures independently and are not stuck in a retry with prior use of `basic_nack(requeue=true)`.

 Next topic I will discuss is the use of the different types of exchanges.
 Here we are using an exchange with a single consumer.
 I will go over in more detail the different types we can set up and how they work and why next post.
 Thanks for reading!